symball/the-lab/README.md

 ./bootstrap.sh -pw='my_system_password!' -ncpu=4 -nram=8192 -nd=2 -na=2 -nu=2
 ```

-You can rerun the `bootstrap` script as many times as you like to autostart your VMs; it will only be destructive in the event you change configuration options.
-This means you can with one line boot up your environment fully after system restart.
+When the bootstrap script completes, a `.bootstrap_config` file is created in your project root saving chosen options related to your Virtual Machines.
+This allows you to rerun the bootstrap script without any options to bring up your environment quickly.
+If you would like to reset your environment, delete the file.

-## The Environment
+## Environment Configuration

 This section will assume you have used the bootstrap script, are familiar with the basics of [setting up an Ansible inventory](https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html) and understand how [Ansible manages secrets](https://docs.ansible.com/ansible/latest/vault_guide/index.html) so, will focus on the need-to-know information to setup a complete IT environment.
 For expanded information on each capability and configuration options, you are encouraged to [read the roles](./docs/roles.md) documentation.